pwegrzyn/pwegrzyn.github.io/content/en/posts/simplicity-complexity-ladder.md

 type:
 - post
 - posts
-title: AGI is but a step on the cyclic technological simplicity-complexity bootrapping ladder.
+title: AGI is but a step on the technological simplicity-complexity bootstrapping ladder.
 weight: 1
 toc: false
 categories: